mallory/e2ee/draft-e2ee.md

 It is, however, not trivial to establish the definition of an end point in isolation, because its existence inherently depends on at least one other entity in a communications system.
 Instead the end-to-end principle, which is well established in internet standards and introduces nuance, is described in the following sub-section.

 However despite the nuance for engineers, it is now widely accepted that the communication system itself begins and ends with the user {{RFC8890}}.
 Imagine people (through an application's user interface, or user agent) as components in a subsystem's design.
-An important exception to this in E2EE systems might be the use of public key infrastructure where a third party is often used in the authentication phase to enhance the larger system's trust model.
-Responsible use of of public key infrastructure is required in such cases, such that the E2EE system does not admit third parties under the user's identity.
+An important exception to this in end-to-end encrypted systems might be the use of public key infrastructure where a third party is often used in the authentication phase to enhance the larger system's trust model.
+Responsible use of of public key infrastructure is required in such cases, such that the end-to-end encrypted system does not admit third parties under the user's identity.

 User agent and user cannot be equated, yet they cannot be fully separated.
 As user-agent computing becomes more complex and often more proprietary, the user agent becomes less of an "advocate" for the best interests of the user.
-This is why this document introduces a later section on the E2EE system being able to fulfill user expectations.
+This is why this document introduces a later section on the end-to-end encrypted system being able to fulfill user expectations.

 End-to-end principle
 --------------------